-From dense copses of bamboo and fern to lookouts that peer over the Pacific, the Road to Hana presents one opportunity after the next to steal your breath (and then some).
+From dense copses of bamboo and fern to lookouts that peer over the Pacific, the Road to Hana on Maui presents one opportunity after the next to steal your breath (and then some).

 What to Love

-Journeying to Hana often feels like the opportunity to get lost — only in a responsible, even educational way, given the way it not just reinforces but demands a reconnection with the land and Hawaiian culture.
+Journeying to Hana often feels like the opportunity to get lost — only in a responsible, even educational way, given the way it not just reinforces but demands a reconnection with the land and the culture of the Hawaiian islands.
 Such is the sensation as you ascend Waikamoi Ridge Trail’s route, where the profusion of trees — and the sunlight glimmering through them — can seem surreal.
 Aside from bamboo and mahogany, you’ll also find mango trees, hala, ʻohia, and kukui nut — Hawaii’s state tree (and, quick history lesson, a form of lighting for ancient Hawaiians).
-But it’s the sultry flowers that steak nature’s show here, from red ginger to heliconia.
+But it’s the sultry flowers that steak nature’s show here, from red ginger to heliconia , not typically found in South Maui, Central Maui, or the West Maui Mountains.

 What To Know

-At 0.8 miles with an elevation of 200 feet, the moderate hike, which can be done between 20 minutes and an hour, renders Waikamoi Ridge Trail less of a destination than an ideal place to stretch your legs, have a picnic in a calming clearing, and soak up more of Hana’s rainforest beauty.
+At 0.8 miles with an elevation of 200 feet, the moderate hike, which can be done between 20 minutes and an hour, renders Waikamoi Ridge Trail less of a destination than an ideal place to stretch your legs, have a picnic in a calming clearing and soak up more of Hana’s rainforest beauty.
 (Bonus points: There’s usually plenty of parking.)
 At times, the trail can be muddy; wear hiking shoes or use caution in your sandals as you ascend.
-Located at Mile Marker 9.5; does not offer restrooms or showers.
+Located at Mile Marker 9.5, the Waikamoi nature trail does not offer restrooms or showers.

 When To Go